linode/apl-docs/product/roadmap.md

 - Create a Team Dashboard that provides an overview of team-specific namespaces and their associated resources, using Prometheus metrics as a basis for this information.

-- Deploy Otomi alongside Drone and ArgoCD.
+- Deploy Otomi by leveraging Drone and ArgoCD.

 ### 2024 Q1